Kaboom242/quillquest-stories/Golemheart/Prompt.md

 Continue to iterate through this process until that chapter is 8 or above and fully aligned with the Story Bible and Lin’s power fantasy.

 Give me 4000+ Words.
 (Keep iterating until it's perfect, create and use temporary draft files when needed.
-Labeling them Chapter#-draft-1, or draft1-Critique etc.)
+Labeling them Chapter###-draft-1, or draft###-Critique etc.)